- Search The Registry

 *On this date in 1956, Dean Baquet was born.
 He is a Black journalist and newspaper executive.
 Dean P. Baquet was born and raised in the Treme neighborhood in New Orleans, Louisiana.
-He is the son of well-known New Orleans restaurateur Edward Baquet and a member of a prominent New Orleans Creole family.
-According to colleagues, he prefers to be known as "Creole" as opposed to African American.
-His brother, Terry, has stated, "Creole in New Orleans is Black.
+He is the son of well-known New Orleans restaurateur Edward Baquet and a prominent New Orleans Creole family member.
+According to colleagues, he prefers to be known as "Creole" instead of African American.
+Terry's brother stated, "Creole in New Orleans is Black.
 We're descendants of Haitians.
 We're Black; Creole is not a race."

 Baquet graduated from St. Augustine High School in 1974.
 He studied English at Columbia University from 1974 to 1978; he dropped out to pursue a career in journalism.
 Bacquet was a reporter for The Times-Picayune of New Orleans.
 In 1984, he joined the Chicago Tribune, where he won the Pulitzer Prize.
 In 1986, Baquet married writer Dylan Landis.
 They have one son, Ari.

-In 1988, Baquet won the Pulitzer Prize for Investigative Journalism, leading a team of reporters that included William Gaines and Ann Marie Lipinski at the Chicago Tribune which exposed corruption on the Chicago City Council.
-He also received Peter Lisagor Award for investigative reporting in 1988 and the William H. Jones Award (Chicago Tribune) for Investigative Reporting, 1987, 1988 and 1989.
+In 1988, Baquet won the Pulitzer Prize for Investigative Journalism, leading a team of reporters that included William Gaines and Ann Marie Lipinski at the Chicago Tribune, which exposed corruption in the Chicago City Council.
+He also received Peter Lisagor Award for investigative reporting in 1988 and the William H. Jones Award (Chicago Tribune) for Investigative Reporting in 1987, 1988, and 1989.
 Baquet joined the Board of Directors of the Committee to Protect Journalists in 2003.

 He joined The New York Times in April 1990 as a metropolitan desk reporter.
 In May 1992, he became the special projects editor for the business desk.
-In January 1994, he held the same title, but he operated out of the executive editor's office.
-In 2000, he joined the Los Angeles Times as managing editor, and in 2005 became the editor for the newspaper.
+In January 1994, he held the same title but operated out of the executive editor's office.
+In 2000, he joined the Los Angeles Times as managing editor, and in 2005 became the newspaper editor.
 As managing editor at The Los Angeles Times, Baquet was involved in the newspaper's decision to publish, a few days before the 2003 California recall election, an article raising concerns about containing "a half-dozen credible allegations by women in the movie industry" that Arnold Schwarzenegger, a front-runner in the election, had sexually harassed them.
 The newspaper debated whether to withhold publication until after the election, ultimately deciding not to do so.

-Baquet was fired in 2006 after he publicly opposed plans to cut newsroom jobs.
-In 2007, Baquet rejoined The New York Times, where he held positions as the Washington bureau chief, national editor, assistant managing editor, and the managing editor.
-He was appointed to the managing editor position in September 2011, serving under executive editor and promoted to executive editor on May 14, 2014.
+Baquet was fired in 2006 after publicly opposing plans to cut newsroom jobs.
+In 2007, Baquet rejoined The New York Times, where he held positions as the Washington bureau chief, national editor, assistant managing editor, and managing editor.
+He was appointed to the managing editor position in September 2011, serving as executive editor, and promoted to executive editor on May 14, 2014.
 He is the first Black man to serve as executive editor.
 In 2015, in the aftermath of the Charlie Hebdo shooting, Baquet called Marc Cooper, a journalism professor and blogger at the University of Southern California, "an asshole" on Facebook.
-Cooper had criticized the New York Times for not publishing the cartoons of Muhammad, in the context of the Jyllands-Posten Muhammad cartoons controversy.
+Cooper had criticized the New York Times for not publishing the cartoons of Muhammad in the context of the Jyllands-Posten Muhammad cartoons controversy.

-In 2017, Baquet defended the decision to publish confidential photos from that years Manchester Arena bombing investigation shared by U.K. intelligence and law enforcement with their US counterparts.
-In response, the U.K. restricted intelligence sharing with the U.S. In May 2019, Baquet said in defense of WikiLeaks founder Julian Assange: "Obtaining and publishing information that the government would prefer to keep secret is vital to journalism and democracy.
+In 2017, Baquet defended the decision to publish confidential photos from that year's Manchester Arena bombing investigation shared by U.K. intelligence and law enforcement with their US counterparts.
+In response, the U.K. restricted intelligence sharing with the U.S. In May 2019, in defense of WikiLeaks founder Julian Assange, Baquet said, "Obtaining and publishing information that the government would prefer to keep secret is vital to journalism and democracy.
 The new indictment is a deeply troubling step”.
 Baquet was awarded the Larry Foster Award for Integrity in Public Communication at the 2019 Arthur W. Page Center Awards.